UofS-Pulse-Binfo/vcf_filter/docs/position_search/ps_troubleshoot.rst

 .. note::

-  If you have questions or suggestions, please contacts us at knowpulse@usask.ca
+  If you have any questions or suggestions, please contacts us at knowpulse@usask.ca.